GUNNEL: Guided Mixup Augmentation and Multi-Model Fusion for Aquatic Animal Segmentation: Experiments

 \subsubsection{Complexity of Multi-Model Fusion}

-In this section, we provide the analysis of both the space and time complexity of our multi-model fusion algorithm.
+In this section, we analyze the space and time complexity of our multi-model fusion algorithm.
 As described in Section \ref{sec:fusion}, the multi-model fusion algorithm receives a pseudo bounding box from the model controller and predictions of $N$ images from $K$ single models.
-However, the excessive increase in the number of single models does not result in significant improvement in fusion efficiency and effectiveness.
+However, the excessive increase in the number of single models does not significantly improve fusion efficiency and effectiveness.
 Indeed, Figure \ref{fig:number_view} illustrates that the fusion results tend to saturate when the number of single models rises to 7, and it becomes plateauing at 10 models.
 On the other hand, inference time grows significantly.
-That is why we consider the number of single models as constant and focus on analyzing the complexity of the fusion algorithm based on the number of images.
+That is why we consider the number of single models constant and focus on analyzing the complexity of the fusion algorithm based on the number of images.

-To begin with, we explore the time complexity of the multi-model fusion algorithm being dependent on the number of images.
+To begin with, we explore the time complexity of the multi-model fusion algorithm, which depends on the number of images.
 The main operator of the fusion algorithm is the AP evaluation inside the loop over $N$ images.
 The evaluation procedure of $i^{th}$ image also relies on $i-1$ previous ones.
 In particular, we calculate the number of evaluation operators, $n_{op}$, as the quantities of images increase:

 where $n$ is the number of total images in the test dataset.
 As a result, we conclude that the time complexity of the multi-model fusion algorithm is $\mathcal{O}(n^2)$.